rtm/human-css-classes/README.md

 Background and Motivation
 -------------------------

-Our current CSS systems are a steaming pile of shit.
+Our current CSS systems are a steaming pile of crap.
 We have thousands of lines of CSS.
 Half of these lines of CSS are not even used, because no one can remember what they do and are afraid to touch them.